A. V. Rama Rao: Legacy

 Rao is the pioneer of Chiral synthesis and technology in India and is known to have synthesized compounds of high structural diversity like Coriolic acid, Dimorphicolic acid, β-Lactam antibiotics, Azamacrolides, Camptothecin, Andrimid and Chrysanthemic acid.
 His work on K-13 has been adopted for the synthesis of Vancomycin and has helped in the synthesis of vancomycinic acid and the biphenyl segment of Vancomycin.
-Cipla, an Indian drug manufacturer, utilised the cost effective methodology Rao introduced in the manufacture of Azidothymidine (AZT), the first curative drug in the disease management of AIDS.
-His researches have also helped in the synthesis of the HIV inhibitors namely Betzalladines, Calanolides, Mischellamines and Abbot's protease inhibitor.
+Cipla, an Indian drug manufacturer, utilised the cost-effective methodology Rao introduced in the manufacture of Azidothymidine (AZT), the first curative drug in the disease management of AIDS.
+His research have also helped in the synthesis of HIV inhibitors namely Betzalladines, Calanolides, Mischellamines and Abbot's protease inhibitor.
 Cipla have acknowledged Rao's contributions in the formulations of several drugs such as Salbutamol, Vinblastine, Vincristine and Etoposide, apart from AZT.

 In 1995, when Rao set out to establish his own research centre, Avra Laboratories, several agencies such as Dai-ichi Karkaria, G.D.
-Searle, LLC and Council for Scientific and Industrial Research provided him financial and infrastructural assistance.
-He undertook several research assignments under the aegis of the centre for drug manufacturers like G. D. Searle, Pfizer and Bristol-Myers Squibb; his successful assignment of stabilizing a molecule with anti-asthmatic properties for Cytomed, a US drug manufacturer, was one of them.
-His early researches on plant and insects have been documented in over 70 scientific papers and the latter day work by way of over 190 scientific papers, totalling 260 papers, published in peer reviewed journals.
+Searle, LLC and Council for Scientific and Industrial Research provided him with financial and infrastructural assistance.
+He undertook several research assignments under the aegis of the centre for Drug Manufacturers like G. D. Searle, Pfizer and Bristol-Myers Squibb; his successful assignment of stabilizing a molecule with anti-asthmatic properties for Cytomed, a US drug manufacturer, was one of them.
+His early research on plants and insects has been documented in over 70 scientific papers and the latter day work by way of over 190 scientific papers, totalling 260 papers, published in peer-reviewed journals.
 Chemical Reviews, a known journal, invited him to contribute to their special issue on the synthesis of bio-functional molecules in 1995.
 He holds 30 patents, for chemical synthesis and isolation processes, many of which are in use with drug manufacturers in the US and India.
-Besides being a member of many government policy making bodies, he has been associated with the World Health Organization and the Ozone Cell of United Nations Environmental Programme.
+Besides being a member of many government policy-making bodies, he has been associated with the World Health Organization and the Ozone Cell of United Nations Environmental Programme.
 He has also delivered many keynote addresses and Endowment lectures at various conferences.
 A. V. Rama Rao Research Foundation, the science forum he founded, promotes research, conducts doctoral courses in association with Osmania University and has instituted awards, together with Indian Institute of Chemical Engineers (IICHe), for recognising excellence in chemical research.